OlgaKuvs/game-rspls/README.md

 ![Who won](documentation/who_won.png)

 The game goes up to 3 wins.
-If the computer won 3 times, then a popup window appears with 2 options: start the game from the beginning or go to the main page:
+If the computer wins 3 times, then a popup window appears with 2 options: start the game from the beginning or go to the main page:

 ![User loose](documentation/loose.png)

-If the user won 3 times, then a popup window appears with 3 options: start the game from the beginning, go to level up or to the main page:
+If the user wins 3 times, then a popup window appears with 3 options: start the game from the beginning, go to level up or to the main page:

 ![User won](documentation/won.png)